Santa Clarita Domestic Violence Defense Lawyer

 assessment.
 Or if your case requires more immediate attention, such as if the case is set for an arraignment

-not be "passed off" to a case manager or paralegal.
+off" to a case manager or paralegal.
+We cover Valencia, Santa Clarita, Newhall, Canyon Country and

 In our experience early intervention by a lawyer is the best way to avoid charges being filed.
 If you have